Insulin Can Be Irresistible.

 “Latest evidence suggests…bacterial LPS (endotoxin) deriving from the gut microbiota may trigger inflammation and oxidative stress in response to diets…This “metabolic endotoxemia” has been shown to initiate or promote obesity, insulin resistance, metabolic syndrome, and finally diabetes.”

-If the liver becomes stressed and overloaded, this can interfere with detoxification, which means that potentially harmful substances produced in the intestine (such as bacterial endotoxin and serotonin) pass into the main system where they promote further inflammation and aggravate problems associated with insulin function and diabetes.
+If the liver becomes stressed and overloaded, this can interfere with detoxification functions, which means that potentially harmful substances produced in the intestine (such as bacterial endotoxin and serotonin) are able to pass into the main system in greater quantities, where they promote further inflammation, aggravating problems associated with insulin function and diabetes.
+The combination of the PUFAs, high serotonin and endotoxin, is inflammatory and anti-metabolic, and apart from their diabetogenic effects, these things can be involved in the progression of nonalcoholic fatty liver disease (NAFLD), obesity and heart disease.

 “Compelling evidence supports the concepts that gut microbiota actively promotes weight gain and fat accumulation and sustains, indirectly, a condition of low-grade inflammation, thus enhancing the cardiovascular risk.”

-The liver is also responsible for the detoxification of estrogen for excretion.
-Excess estrogen inhibits thyroid and promotes serotonin, and both of these things increase cortisol levels and encourage a general state of metabolic suppression and blood sugar dysregulation.
+The liver is responsible for detoxification of estrogen for excretion.
+Excess estrogen interferes with liver function, inhibits thyroid performance and promotes serotonin levels, and these conditions can provoke stress and rising cortisol levels, and can encourage a general state of metabolic suppression and blood sugar dysregulation.

-As estrogen levels increase and liver function is lowered, thyroid hormone is less able to be turned into the metabolically active form, T3, further adding to stress and suppressing energy systems, leading to greater release of the polyunsaturated free fatty acids, and worsening inflammation and insulin resistance.
+As estrogen levels increase, and liver function is increasingly interfered with, thyroid hormone can be less able to be converted into the metabolically active form (T3), further adding to stress and the suppression of energy system function, leading to greater release of the polyunsaturated free fatty acids, and worsening inflammation and insulin resistance.

-Rising levels of endotoxin, serotonin and estrogen in combination with a high PUFA diet cause inflammation and insulin resistance and exacerbate bacterial issues, increasing the likelihood of obesity, diabetes, and cardiovascular disease.
+Rising levels of endotoxin, serotonin and estrogen in combination with high levels of exposure to the PUFAs, seem to go together with rising stress, causing a worsening of inflammation and insulin resistance, and exacerbation of bacterial issues, generally increasing the likelihood of obesity, diabetes, and cardiovascular disease, and other inflammatory conditions.

 “…evidence suggests that changes in intestinal microbial composition could be responsible for increased endotoxemia in response to a high-fat diet, which in turn would trigger the development of obesity and diabetes.”